 Signed 3rd February 1999”

 While some have challenged Weir’s testimony his detailed statements have yet to be refuted and both Justice Barron and the investigatory officers from the Garda Síochána regarded him as a highly knowledgeable and credible witness.
-In addition to the above, Harry Breen’s membership of the far right Down Orange Welfare seems to have been well known given the organisation’s apparently inviolate position under the leadership of Lieutenant-Colonel Peter Brush CB OBE, a former officer of the British Army and member of the Ulster Unionist Party (UUP).
-Likewise his relationship with Robin “the Jackal” Jackson in the 1980s, a notorious soldier-turned-terrorist with close links to the RUC’s Special Patrol Group and the Intelligence Corps (Int Corps), was common knowledge in so-called “Loyalist” terror circles and to several journalists (Jackson has been repeatedly counted amongst the suspected coterie of Captain Robert Nairac, the alleged British army “death squad commander” detained and executed by (P)IRA in 1977).
+In addition to the above, Harry Breen’s reported membership of the Down Orange Welfare seems to have been well known given the organisation’s apparently inviolate position under the leadership of Lieutenant-Colonel Peter Brush CB OBE, a former officer of the British Army and member of the Ulster Unionist Party (UUP).
+Likewise his alleged relationship with Robin “the Jackal” Jackson in the 1980s, a notorious soldier-turned-terrorist with close links to the RUC’s Special Patrol Group and the Intelligence Corps (Int Corps), was rumoured in so-called “Loyalist” terror circles and among several journalists (Jackson has been repeatedly counted amongst the suspected coterie of Captain Robert Nairac, the alleged British army “death squad commander” detained, almost certainly tortured and executed by (P)IRA in 1977).